AI Learning Futures

 -

-A large scale, longitudinal test of course-based, RAG-GenAI tutors, comparing online and offline course instructional modes (Theoni & Fryer, revising for resubmission)
+A large scale, longitudinal test of course-based, RAG-GenAI tutors, comparing online and offline course instructional modes (Theoni & Fryer, revising for resubmission).

 2024~